Fresh Air Intake Issues

 Detached Duct Top detached duct top

-Why We Think It Matters
+Why It Matters

 Dusty indoor airThe furnace/air-handler could be sucking attic air (dust, insulation fibers, debris) straight into the supply ducts and circulating it around the house.

-Extra moisture & possible moldHumid attic air in summer—or cold, damp attic air in winter—could condense inside the flex duct or on the coil, leading to mold.
+Extra moisture & possible moldHumid attic air in summer, or cold, damp attic air in winter, could condense inside the flex duct or on the coil, leading to mold.

 HVAC strain & higher billsThe system was sized for outdoor make-up air.
 Pulling attic air instead of exterior air can throw off pressure balance and make the blower work harder.